 Because of many things, Wellington is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Wellington really has some of the features that families look for when choosing a good community to raise children.
 Is Wellington perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Wellington is a very ethnically-diverse village.
+Wellington is an extremely ethnically-diverse village.
 The people who call Wellington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wellington residents report their race to be White, followed by Black or African-American.
 Wellington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.03% of the village’s residents.
-Important ancestries of people in Wellington include Italian, German, English, and Jamaican.
+People of Hispanic or Latino origin account for 20.18% of the village’s residents.
+Important ancestries of people in Wellington include Irish, German, English, and Polish.

 The most common language spoken in Wellington is English.
 Other important languages spoken here include Spanish and French Creole.